yaoniplan/note/.github/README.md

     - `stat b.txt`
 - ***Notes***
     - `b.txt` # Replace it with a file name
+    - Because to know how long the crawler script has been working.
 - ***References***
     - ChatGPT
     - ![2023-04-09_22-39.png](../assets/2023-04-09_22-39.png)